 Business of CDS

 CDS provides electronic discovery support services to law firms, corporate clients and government agencies that are parties to various types of litigation, investigations and regulatory proceedings.
-All data CDS collects is kept pursuant to strict privacy and confidentiality protocols.
-It is CDS’ practice to enter into confidentiality and non-disclosure agreements to protect data, including Personal Data, received in connection with all client engagements.
+All data CDS collects is kept pursuant to strict privacy, confidentiality and security protocols.
+It is CDS’ practice to enter into confidentiality and security agreements to protect data, including Personal Data, received in connection with all client engagements.

 CDS commits to comply with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework, as set forth by the US Department of Commerce for the collection, use and retention of Personal Data from European Union member countries and Switzerland, respectively.
 Accordingly, CDS has certified that it complies with each of the seven Privacy Shield Principles of Notice; Choice; Accountability for Onward Transfer; Security; Data Integrity and Purpose Limitation; Access; and Recourse, Enforcement and Liability.
 In the event of any conflict between the provisions of this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the EU-US and Swiss-US Privacy Shield programs, and to view CDS’ certification pages, please visit http://www.privacyshield.gov.

-Collection and Disclosure of Personal Data from the Site, and from the European Union and Switzerland
+CDS’s Collection and Disclosure of Personal Data from EU and Swiss Residents in Relation Site Use and Services Provision

-Users may interact with the Site without disclosing any Personal Data to CDS.
-However, we may require certain Personal Data, including a user’s name, business address, and business e-mail or business telephone details when a user (i) chooses to send CDS a message via the Site or (ii) downloads information contained in the Site.
-CDS subscribes to the following internet privacy principles in connection with these two scenarios:
+CDS may require certain Personal Data, including a user’s name, business address, and business e-mail or business telephone details when a user (i) chooses to send CDS a message via the Site or (ii) seeks to download information contained in the Site (e.g., a whitepaper).
+CDS subscribes to the following privacy practices in connection with these two scenarios:

-- CDS has strict policies in place to protect the security and confidentiality of all user Personal Data we receive
+- CDS has strict policies in place to protect the security, confidentiality and integrity of all user Personal Data we receive

-- CDS does not share or sell user information to third parties
+- CDS does not share or sell user information, including Personal Data, to third parties

 - CDS does not automatically log Personal Data from users of the Site

-- CDS does not collect information about users of the Site from other sources
+- CDS does not collect information about users of the Site, including Personal Data, from third-party sources

 CDS limits disclosure of Personal Data to employees and other EU-US Privacy Shield and Swiss-US Privacy Shield participants that have a specific business purpose for collecting, maintaining and processing such Personal Data.
 CDS may disclose Personal Data as required by law, regulation or the rules of practice of a governmental or quasi-governmental body.
 CDS may also disclose Personal Data to law enforcement officials in response to a lawful request made pursuant to national security interests or law enforcement requirements.
 Though we do not currently anticipate a change in our ownership, in the event of a sale of the company or a significant portion of its assets, CDS may disclose or transfer Personal Data to a purchasing party that is EU-US Privacy Shield-compliant and/or Swiss-US Privacy Shield-compliant, as applicable.